The Joy of Cultural Festivals for Seniors

 Ensuring accessibility and comfort for all

-Venue selection is crucial for senior participation.
+Venue selection is crucial.
 Consider:

 - Ramps, elevators and handrails for mobility challenges